misiektoja/psn_monitor/README.md

 psn_monitor --help
 ```

-Run it without arguments to see the few commands worth starting with, including how to check your setup before monitoring.
+Run it without arguments to see the few commands worth starting with, including the guided setup and how to check your setup before monitoring.
+On a terminal it also offers to start the guided setup right there.

 <a id="configuration"></a>
 ## Configuration